poetix/justin/README.md

 We observe that, in modern Java, [virtual threads](https://docs.oracle.com/en/java/javase/21/core/virtual-threads.html) are implemented using continuations under the hood.
 This means that we can approximate behaviours that require continuations in other languages by making use of virtual threads (as a proxy for working with the [JVM-internal continuation implementation](https://github.com/openjdk/loom/blob/fibers/src/java.base/share/classes/jdk/internal/vm/Continuation.java) directly).

-_Justin_ works by running the "generator" on a virtual thread, and having it "yield" to the consumer by placing a value in a single-element blocking queue.
+_Justin_ works by running the "generator" on a virtual thread, and having it "yield" to the consumer by placing a value in a single-element blocking relay that blocks the producer until the consumer has taken the produced item.

-The consumer, in turn, pulls values from that same queue into `Iterator`, which may be wrapped with a `Stream`, enabling sequential reads of the values so produced.
+The consumer, in turn, pulls values from that same relay into an `Iterator`, which may be wrapped with a `Stream`, enabling sequential reads of the values so produced.

 Users of [goroutines and channels](https://go.dev/tour/concurrency/4) may find this approach familiar.